 As there are already many websites dedicated to 4D geometry, I was originally not gonna write about it.
 Despite that, I felt like writing for some reason, so I made this article.

 First, let's look at various 3D shapes.
-I assume we are familiar enough with them.
 3D shapes are covered with 2D shapes, i.e., faces.

 A 3D shape that is covered only by flat surfaces is called a polyhedron.
 (Jap: 多面体 = multiface body.)
 Polyhedra have some properties in common: